 If you look at SCOTTeVEST’s website, it becomes clear that their products aren’t really intended for long-term travel.
 They gear their products more toward shorter-term trips, particularly hunting or fishing.
 Some are just meant to be everyday clothing.
 These products seem more suited to these uses.
-Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather like now, one of their jackets would be perfect for comfortable, hands-free walking.
+Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather, one of their jackets would be perfect for comfortable, hands-free walking.

 It’s too bad, really, because I loved having my hands free, and I loved knowing my things were right there and no one could steal them.

 NOTE: I bought this vest at full price and this review is my honest assessment.

 (Original article updated to December 10, 2020.
 Jacket and hoodie reviewed in March 2022.)